zeeshankeerio/globalformations/README.md

 # LLC Formation Website - Mindscape Global Formations

+**© 2025 Zeeshan Keerio / Mindscape Analytics.
+All Rights Reserved.**

+**PROPRIETARY SOFTWARE - UNAUTHORIZED USE IS PROHIBITED**

 A modern, professional website for LLC formation services built with Next.js 15, TypeScript, and Tailwind CSS.
 Features dual-service offerings: LLC Formation and Software Development (Mindscape Analytics).

+---

+## ⚖️ Copyright & License

+**Copyright (c) 2025 Zeeshan Keerio / Mindscape Analytics**

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from the copyright holder.

+For licensing inquiries, contact:
+- **Email**: zeeshan.keerio@mindscapeanalytics.com
+- **Phone**: +1-307-210-6155

+See [LICENSE](./LICENSE) file for full terms.

+---

 ## 🌟 Features